The Ultimate Guide to Cleaning a Toilet

 Here's everything you need to know about making your commode shine.

-The toilet is one of the most-used seats in your home and—no surprise—one of the ickiest.
+The toilet is one of the most-used seats in your home, which means it requires a certain level of attention when it comes to cleaning.
 But it doesn't take tons of time or loads of elbow grease to get that porcelain throne sparkling clean.
-Here’s your no-fail, no-germ-left-behind guide to getting the job done.
+Here, find our no-fail, no-germ-left-behind guide to getting the job done.

 Gather Your Supplies

 Trust us, you don't want to stop mid-task to search for a pumice stone.
 Instead, have all of your tools within arm's reach, perhaps organized in a handy bucket.

 - Disinfecting spray and wipes, such as Seventh Generation Lemongrass Citrus Disinfecting Wipes ($6.99, target.com)

 - Paper towels

 - A sturdy pair of cleaning gloves (Melissa Maker, author of Clean My Space, is a fan of the cuffed kind that guarantee unwanted runoff won't touch your wrists)